brunch/brunch/docs/README.md

 Order of file concatenation is:

+1. Bower components ordered automatically.
-1. Files in `config.files[type].order.before` in order you specify.
+2. Files in `config.files[type].order.before` in order you specify.
-2. Files in `vendor/` directories in alphabetic order.
+3. Files in `vendor/` directories in alphabetic order.
-3. All other files in alphabetic order.
+4. All other files in alphabetic order.
-4. Files in `config.files[type].order.after` in order you specify.
+5. Files in `config.files[type].order.after` in order you specify.

 All this stuff (conventions, name of out files etc) can be changed via modifying config file.